-According to Time, the Socialist Party organized the first-ever Women’s Day on Feb.
-28, 1909.
-It served as an honorary tribute to the thousands of women who marched in the garment worker’s strikes.
-Just two years later, Women’s Day became an international observance, as it spread quickly throughout Europe.
-International Women’s Day (IWD) would soon be celebrated on March 8, as we do today.
-This year’s IWD theme is #EachforEqual, which strives to create a gender equal world.
+According to Time, the first-ever “Women’s Day” was celebrated on Feb.
+28, 1909 in New York City.
+The day originally served as an honorary tribute to the thousands of women who marched in the garment worker’s strikes, which had taken place just a year earlier.
+Time reports that just two years later, Women’s Day became an international observance as it spread quickly throughout Europe.
+The United Nations officially recognized International Women’s Day in 1977, and according to the UN website, served as a “rallying point to build support for women’s rights.”

-Women’s History Month
+How is Women’s History Month celebrated?

 Although March certainly isn’t the only time to celebrate women’s passion, drive, and significant contributions to U.S. history, there are many ways to acknowledge this special month.
 It could be as simple as queuing up a few women-led TV shows on Netflix, rocking some feminist apparel, or learning about powerful women-led communities.
 You can also attend virtual or in-person Women’s History Month events or simply carve out a few minutes to learn about the incredible women who are changing the world today.